yzarnegar/Clustering/README.md

-Result from PAM clustering of observations for miRNA data is showed in figure 3.
 Regarding plot from PAM object, it seems there are many over laps for 3 clusters situation.
 So probably there should be other subtypes of NSCLC besides SCC, LCC and AC.
 It seems with 5 chosen number of clusters, less overlaps between clusters can be detected.
 The optimum number of clusters were 2 for both miRNA and mRNA data.

 ![pam_clustering](https://github.com/yzarnegar/PAM_Clustering/issues/2#issue-559910909)